Forever People: Powers and abilities

-Like all New gods, Vykin The Black is functionally immortal and all his physical attributes are superhuman.
-Also, Vykin The Black possesses "Magno-Power", which enables him to project magnetic energy.
-He can mentally trace atomic patterns, and is therefore good at tracking.
-He has an intuitive grasp of the workings of complicated machinery.
-Vykin has a keen mind and he's a skilled hand-to-hand combatant.
-It is Vykin who carries the Forever People's Mother Box, a kind of sentient computer.
+Like all New Gods, Vykin is functionally immortal and all his physical attributes are superhuman.
+He can manipulate magnetism and is skilled in working with complicated machinery.
+Vykin has a keen mind and is a skilled hand-to-hand combatant.
+It is Vykin who carries the Forever People's Mother Box, a kind of sentient computer, and is attuned to her frequencies.
+He is also a language major and a skilled tracker.
+He is considered "second only to Metron in wisdom".

 Infinity-Man

-Infinity-Man is Drax, the older brother of Uxas, who would later become Darkseid of Apokolips, and became the Infinity-Man after treachery at the hands of Uxas while attempting to harness the Omega Force for himself.
-No explanation was given as to why he was involved with the Forever People other than Big Bear's offhanded comment to Superman in the first issue of "we've got an arrangement with the Infinity Man".
-The Infinity-Man's powers were never fully cataloged other than having some direct link to the Source.
-He was shown capable of flight, super-strength, enhanced vision powers, and the ability to negate gravity and convert it into a repulsive force.
+Infinity-Man is Drax, the older brother of Uxas, and became the Infinity-Man after treachery at the hands of Uxas while attempting to harness the Omega Force for himself.
+No explanation was given as to why he was involved with the Forever People other than Big Bear's offhanded comment that they have an arrangement with him.
+The Infinity-Man's powers were never fully cataloged other than having some direct link to the Source, and the suggestion that since he originated from outside our universe, he was not bound by its physical laws.
+He was shown capable of flight, super-strength, enhanced vision powers, infini-beams, the ability to negate gravity and convert it into a repulsive force, restructuring atoms to pass through solid matter, and redirecting the flight path of bullets.

 Fifth World

 The Super Young Team are the contemporary Fifth World incarnations of the Forever People.
 Created by writer Grant Morrison in the early "52" stages of their DC Universe Final Crisis storyline, they are influenced by American super-heroes and Japanese pop culture, and were first mentioned in 52 #6.
-This group recruits Sunny Sumo, a powerful fighter who assisted the original Forever People in the first series.
+This group recruits Sonny Sumo, a powerful fighter who assisted the original Forever People in the first series.

 Other versions

-Amalgam Comics

-The Un-People are a superhero group in the Amalgam Comics universe.
-They are a combination of the Forever People and Marvel Comics' the Inhumans.
+The Un-People, a fusion of the Forever People and Marvel Comics group the Inhumans, appear in the Amalgam Comics one-shot Challengers of the Fantastic.